Kylian Mbappe hits out at PSG, confirms desire to leave - Transfer news

 That is not an ideal outcome for Les Parisiens, who still want him to sign a new deal, but if PSG win the Champions League this season, Mbappe can move on and reflect on a job well done.
 Right?

-PSG don’t need the transfer funds for him, but it will be intriguing to see where offers flood in from.
+PSG don’t need the transfer funds for him, but it will be intriguing to see where offers flood in from, aside from the obvious one from Real Madrid.

 He’s on a free.
 They have to at least look at that situation.